bcgsc/abyss/README.md

  * Load Sharing Facility (LSF)
  * IBM LoadLeveler

-For example, to submit an array of jobs to assemble every odd value of `k` between 51 and 63 using 64 processes for each job:
+For example, to submit an array of jobs to assemble every eighth value of `k` between 50 and 90 using 64 processes for each job:

-	mkdir k{51..63}
-	qsub -N ecoli -pe openmpi 64 -t 51-63:2 \
+	qsub -N ecoli -pe openmpi 64 -t 50-90:8 \
-		<<<'abyss-pe -C k$SGE_TASK_ID in=/data/reads.fa'
+		<<<'mkdir k$SGE_TASK_ID && abyss-pe -C k$SGE_TASK_ID in=/data/reads.fa'

 Using the DIDA alignment framework
 =================================